 As a BD Managing Director Dhouby Ghaut, its very critical for you to understand developing brand strategy is extremely critical.
 The most important asset your company has is its brand.
 Quite simply, it drives the direction of your business.
 So you should definitely have a well thought out brand strategy in place.

 Increasing competition in business develops similar products with good quality from different manufacturers.
-But only an effective, innovative and Business Network & planning can make your business and products more popular.
+But only an effective, innovative and New Innovations & planning can make your business and products more popular.

 For your profession as BD Managing Director Dhouby Ghaut it becomes your responsibility to stay connected with like-minded supporting industry experts who can guide and help you deal with your day to day work issues.

 Importance of Supply Chain Management in Modern Businesses

 If you are entrepreneurial in nature owning a business is very exciting adventure.
 It can also be the most difficult thing for you to get into if you are not prepared.

 Owning a business is a very exciting adventure.
 It can also be the most difficult thing for you to get into if you are not prepared.
 One of the most intimidating aspects of business is branding.
 The reason is because many people look at all of the big corporations such as McDonald's, Wal-Mart, and other types of businesses that have been around for a very long time, and think that they could never beat these guys out.
 The truth is that you are not necessarily trying to knock these guys out because they aren't trying to knock each other out.
 The purpose is to brand you enough to make a presence.
 When you make a presence for yourself, you draw attention.